dart-lab/manual/docs/finance.md

 cost of the item and any bank fees associated with the transaction -- just add these up and put them through as a single claim item.

-\* _noting of course that we should aim to book travel and accommodation through Key Travel!_
+\* _noting of course that we should aim to book travel and accommodation through Diversity Travel (see section lower down this page)!_

 ## Definitions of UoE expenses terminology and systems